tamlhp/awesome-machine-unlearning/README.md

 📌 We are actively tracking the **latest research** and welcome contributions to our repository and survey paper.
 If your studies are relevant, please feel free to create an issue or a pull request.

-📰 2025-02-01: Our work has been cited in the [International AI Safety Report 2025](https://www.gov.uk/government/publications/international-ai-safety-report-2025) in which machine unlearning is the first method to remove sensitive information or harmful data from trained AI models.
+📰 2025-02-01: Our work has been cited in the [International AI Safety Report 2025](https://www.gov.uk/government/publications/international-ai-safety-report-2025) in which machine unlearning is a pioneering paradigm to remove sensitive information or harmful data from trained AI models.

 ## Citation